lgili/SpiceLab/docs/components.md

 # Components Overview

-Circuit Toolkit ships a typed component library.
+spicelab ships a typed component library.
 Each component exposes `ports`, participates in the circuit connectivity graph, and knows how to format its SPICE card when you call `Circuit.build_netlist()`.